matoototo/llm_unlearning/README.md

 - `base_path`: Path to the base model (treated as checkpoint-0)
 - `base_tokenizer_path`: Path to the base tokenizer

+#### evaluation_groups
+A list of evaluation groups, each containing:
+- `name`: Name of the evaluation group
+- `datasets`: The datasets to be used in this evaluation group (see below)
+- `metrics`: A list of metrics to be used for evaluation.
+Available metrics are found in `llm_unlearning/evals/tofu_evals.py`.
+Specified in order of evaluation.
+- `aggregate_metrics`: A list of aggregate metrics (e.g., KS-test)
+- `save_results_path`: The file path where the results for this group will be saved (JSON format)

+This enables specifying both forget and retain evaluation in a single config file, as shown in the example config.

 #### datasets
 The datasets to be used in evaluation.
-Multiple datasets can be specified, and they will be evaluated in order.
+Multiple datasets can be specified within each evaluation group, and they will be evaluated in order.
 Each dataset inherits from the tofu_base anchor.
 - `name`: Name of the dataset
 - `split`: Split of the dataset to use
 - `perturb_probability`: Whether to use perturb probability (overrides tofu_base setting)

-#### metrics
-A list of metrics to be used for evaluation.
-Available metrics can be found at the bottom of `llm_unlearning/evals/tofu_evals.py`.
-They are specified in order of evaluation.

 #### batch_size
 The batch size to use during evaluation.

 #### max_length
 The maximum length for generation during evaluation (only relevant for ROUGE).

-#### save_results_path
-The file path where the results will be saved, JSON format.

 ## Plotting